awsdocs/amazon-ecs-developer-guide/doc_source/codedeploy_IAM_role.md

 1. Search the list of roles for `ecsCodeDeployRole`\.
 If the role does not exist, use the procedure above to create the role\.
 If the role does exist, select the role to view the attached policies\.

-1. In the **Permissions policies** section, ensure that either the **AWSCodeDeployRoleForECS** or **AWSCodeDeployRoleForECSLimited** managed policy is attached to the role\.
+1. In the **Permissions policies** section, verify that either the **AWSCodeDeployRoleForECS** or **AWSCodeDeployRoleForECSLimited** managed policy is attached to the role\.
 If the policy is attached, your Amazon ECS CodeDeploy service role is properly configured\.
 If not, follow the substeps below to attach the policy\.

    1. Choose **Add Permissions**, **Attach policies**\.

    1. To narrow the available policies to attach, for **Filter**, type **AWSCodeDeployRoleForECS** or **AWSCodeDeployRoleForECSLimited**\.

-   1. Check the box to the left of the AWS managed policy and choose **Attach policy**\.
+   1. Check the box to the left of the AWS managed policy, and then choose **Attach policy**\.

 1. Choose **Trust relationships**\.

 1. Verify that the trust relationship contains the following policy\.
 If the trust relationship matches the policy below, choose **Cancel**\.
-If the trust relationship does not match, choose **Edit trust policy**, copy the policy into the **Policy Document** window and choose **Update policy**\.
+If the trust relationship does not match, choose **Edit trust policy**, copy the policy into the **Policy Document** window, and then choose **Update policy**\.

    ```
    {